GCOM7140/group-project/README.md

 Presentation skills        |	15%                     |

 ## Status Check #1 Guidelines
-This memo will ultimatelly address three primary questions:
+This memo will ultimately address three primary questions:
 1. How will your team be organized and what roles will each team member assume to ensure a high-quality final deliverable?
 2. How will you approach the data exploration phase of the project?
-3. Are there any additional data points that may assist you in delivering an impactful recommendation to The Juice Laundry?
+3. Are there any additional data points that may assist you in delivering an impactful recommendation to TJL?

-In terms of point number one, you should have a reasonably strong working relationship with your group after your experiences working as a group in GCOM 7240.
-At the end of the project, each team member will be asked to evaluate themselves and their teammates on whether they have a legitimate claim to ownership of the final deliverable.
+In terms of point number one, you should have a reasonably strong working relationship with your group based on your experiences in GCOM 7240.
+At the end of the project, each team member will be asked to evaluate themselves and their teammates on whether they have a legitimate claim to ownership of the final submissions.
 Take this opportunity to plan how each team member will actively engage and establish a claim to ownership of the finished product.
 Your group is undoubtedly composed of analysts, thinkers, and writers at different stages of their respective journeys.
-In fact, it’s natural for group members to assume different roles, make unique contributions, and even go above and beyond at different points in time.
+In fact, it's natural for group members to assume different roles, make unique contributions, and even go above and beyond at different points in time.
 While there are no pre-defined titles or roles you are expected to adhere to, share with one another your passions for where you want to contribute and document them in this memo.
 Teams are encouraged to rotate responsibilities such that they have an opportunity to engage more deeply in an area where another teammate took the lead on previous group work.
-This will serve as a "Team Charter" to help hold all team members accountable for the work they will contribute to the final deliverable.
+This will serve as a "Team Charter" to help hold all team members accountable for the work they contribute to the final deliverable.

-In terms of the second question, you will not have access to the data when you compile this memo.
-However, you will be provided with data models/dictionaries that describe the data that is available to you.
-Using these data models, formulate a plan for how to begin exploring the data such that you can gain a deeper understanding of the business and the challenges they have tasked you with addressing.
-This will involve thinking about how to best combine disparate data, the types of initial queries to execute to extract data for exploratory analysis, and what answers you hope to find such that you can begin refining the scope of your efforts for the remainder of the project.
+In terms of the second question, you will not have access to most of the data outlined in the Data and Methods Advice section of this group project description when you compile this memo.
+However, you will be provided with data models/dictionaries that describe all of the data that will be available to you.
+Using these data models, formulate a plan for how you will begin exploring the data such that you can gain a deeper understanding of the business and the challenges Mike and Sarah have tasked you with addressing.
+This process will involve thinking about how to best combine disparate data, initial queries you might execute to extract data for exploratory analysis, and answers you hope to find such that you can begin refining the scope of your efforts for the remainder of the project.

 For the third question, there is no requirement that you analyze additional data not provided by your professors.
-However, deliverables that exceed expectations will incorporate some form of additional, external data.
-At this stage, you should simply think about what data may assist in developing a more robust recommendation for The Juice Laundry.
-Your professors will most likely not have this data readily available and it will be your responsibility to gather additional data.
-As such an informal cost-benefit analysis is necessary: Is the additional time spent collecting, cleaning, and analyzing this data worth the additional insights that may emerge from it?
-In many cases, the costs will exceed the benefits, but you are still encouraged to think about the topics covered in Big Data and Text Analytics and how a business like the Juice Laundry could yield greater insights from a variety of data sources.
+However, final submissions that exceed expectations will incorporate some form of additional, external data.
+At this stage, you should simply think about what data may assist you in developing a more robust recommendation for TJL.
+Your professors will most likely not have this data readily available and it will be your responsibility to gather it.
+As such, an informal cost-benefit analysis is necessary: Is the additional time spent collecting, cleaning, and analyzing this data worth the additional insights that may emerge from it?
+In many cases, the costs will exceed the benefits, but you are still encouraged to think about the topics covered in Big Data & Text Analytics and how a business like TJL could yield greater insights from a variety of data sources.

-This memo will only need to be addressed to Professor Maurer as it specifically relates to the concepts covered in your Big Data course.
-No grade will be awarded, however this is a great opportunity to receive valuable feedback on how to efficiently begin analyzing data in preparation for your second status check.
+This memo will only need to be addressed to Professor Maurer as it specifically relates to concepts covered in Big Data & Text Analytics.
+No grade will be awarded; however, this is a great opportunity to receive valuable feedback on how you can efficiently begin analyzing data in preparation for your second status check.

 ## Status Check #2 Guidelines
 This memo should refine your original plan based on your initial exploration of the data.
-Specifically, the memo must describe:
+Specifically, it should describe:

 1. One or two potential ideas for your Instagram campaign.
 2. The data (i.e., data sets, rows, and columns) that you plan to analyze.